farawayCC/tg-notification-bot/README.md

 # To-Do:
 - [ ] Add ability to send documents using `path`, `Buffer`, or `ReadableStream` instead of file paths.

+# How to publish to npm
+1. Update the version in `package.json`.
+2. Run `npm run build && npm publish`.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.